crowdcode-de/docker-grails-cli/README.md

 Docker image that bootstrap an environment for building old Grails 2.x.x application on OpenJDK 6.

-This docker image was created to support an old legacy application that could not be upgraded to a newer version of Grails or even Java.
+This docker image was created to support an legacy application that could not be upgraded to a newer version of Grails or even Java.

 ## Technologies